edgarfinn/Learning-MySQL/6_Data_Types_In_Depth.md

 ```
 Notice in the last insert, the 7th character  of the inserted value has been rounded into the 6th, and the remainder of the value is just padded with zeros.
 This is the nature of the precision error faced with `FLOAT` and `DOUBLE`.

-As a rule of thumb, unless you absolutely know taht precision doesn't matter, its best to default to using `DECIMAL`.
+As a rule of thumb, unless you absolutely know that precision doesn't matter, its best to default to using `DECIMAL` or `INT`.

 ### Dates and Times.